Monica255/Bangkit-Capstone-Project-Redmine/README.md

 - kapt 'androidx.room:room-compiler:2.4.2'

 6. retrofit
-For province and city data, CC team already provided me with endpoints so i used retrofit as the REST client.
+For province and city data, CC team already provided me with endpoints so i use retrofit as the REST client.
 Also, we use API to send the email address to get OTP code and to send the ID card image for verification.

 - implementation 'com.squareup.retrofit2:retrofit:2.9.0'
 - implementation "com.squareup.retrofit2:converter-gson:2.9.0"
 - implementation "com.squareup.okhttp3:logging-interceptor:4.9.0"

 7. loader
-I used this dependency to show animation loading.
+I use this dependency to show animation loading.

 - implementation "com.airbnb.android:lottie:3.4.0"